whprocter/RPr-Chakraborty-2021/docs/report/report.md

 Before conducting the GEE, all independent variables are normalized into z-scores.

 For the GEE, two different clustering scores are assigned to each county.
-The first clustering ID is just a categorical variable determined by the counties' state.
+The first clustering ID is a categorical variable determined by the counties' state.
 The second clustering ID is a relative risk score calculated by identifying spatial clusters from a spatial scan statistic based on the Poisson Model.
 We will calculate the clusters using the SpatialEpi package in R.
 We then calculate the relative risk score for each county using the formula: ``(rate of cases within the cluster) / (rate of cases outside the cluster)``.